Golf Tutorials

 The Cons: "Okay, What's the Catch?"

-Simply put, they just they aren't not as fast a club head for that reason, you're You an immediately you will lose get less ball speed, which translates into to less distance.
-The "sweet spot" is also dramatically going to be smaller on a clone club compared to a premium one, so your off-center hits will fly shorter and go farther offline.
-Golf is hard a hard enough sport to learn and to play, and clones will make it'll make it even harder.
+• Less Forgiveness and Distance: Simply put, they aren't as fast, and you will get less ball speed, which translates into less distance.
+The "sweet spot" is also dramatically smaller on a clone club compared to a premium one, so your off-center hits will fly shorter and go farther offline.
+Golf is a hard enough sport to learn and play, and clones will make it even harder.

 • Poor Quality Control: The specs on the sticker may not be the specs of the club you receive.
-I’ve seen clone clubs where the loft on a 7-iron was closer to that of a 6-iron, or the lie angle was off by several degrees.
-This kind of inconsistency from club to club in a set can create chaos in your yardage gapping, and it can ingrain bad swing habits a golfer tries a player to tries to make compensations.
+I've seen clone clubs where the loft on a 7-iron was closer to that of a 6-iron, or the lie angle was off by several degrees.
+This kind of inconsistency from club to club in a set can create chaos in your yardage gapping, and it can ingrain bad swing habits as a golfer tries to compensate.

-• Zero Resale Value: Just know that once buying once your buy clone clubs are sold, they are basically an item you are throwing away when the time comes, as there they is there absolutely there is hold zero no second-hand value when compared to in the a market.
-Whereas a name-brand namebrand driver from two years ago might still be is still worth get you a a decent amount of portion of the what'd you got what'd you pay for it paid for it, a two year-old clone club isn't good it's as good for for much more other than than a doorstop..
+• Zero Resale Value: Just know that once you buy clone clubs, they are basically an item you are throwing away when the time comes, as there is absolutely no second-hand value.
+Whereas a name-brand driver from two years ago might still get you a decent portion of what you paid for it, a two-year-old clone club isn't good for much more than a doorstop.

 Who Should (and Absolutely Shouldn't) Consider Clone Golf Clubs?